tanshiyang/open-toc/readme_en.md

 ## Contact

-If you have questions or suggestions, please contact the project maintainers or submit an Issue on GitHub.
+If you have questions or suggestions, please [contact me](mailto:43309251@qq.com) or submit an Issue on GitHub.